 FIND FURREVER COMPANIONSHIP & ADOPT WITH US

 There are lots of animals in need of a furrever home at the Prince George Humane Society.
 Adopting an animal is an important, long term commitment.
+We hope that we can find your forever friend!

 When you decide to adopt with the Prince George Humane Society our commitment is to find the animal that best matches your personality, lifestyle and experience.
 We know that every animal and every home is unique.
 Therefore, we strive to match families with the right animal.
 We want your adoption to succeed, not just for a day, but for a lifetime!